eclipse-keyple/keyple-website/content/docs/developer-guide/migration-0.8.1-to-0.9.0.md

 ---
 title: Migration Guide - Keyple Java 0.8.1 to 0.9.0
 linktitle: Keyple Java 0.8.1 to 0.9.0
+summary: How to migrate from Keyple Java 0.8.1 to 0.9.0
 type: book
 toc: true
 draft: false
 weight: 350
+---

 ---

 This guide is intended to help a user of version 0.8.1 of Keyple Java to upgrade his application to the 0.9.0 version of the library.